runtimeverification/evm-equivalence/EvmEquivalence/Equivalence/README.md

 inductive Rewrites : SortGeneratedTopCell → SortGeneratedTopCell → Prop where
 | NAME_OF_THE_RULE
-  {Var : CustomType} -- Variables are declared as implicit ...                 -- A bunch more of variables (defn_Valn : f other_variables = some Valn) -- The meaning of the `_Valn` is explicitly given
+  {Var : CustomType} -- Variables are declared as implicit ...                 -- A bunch more variables (defn_Valn : f other_variables = some Valn) -- The meaning of the `_Valn` is explicitly given
-  ...                 -- A bunch more of conditions
+  ...                 -- A bunch more conditions
   : Rewrites LHS RHS  -- Given all the conditions (`defn_Val*`) above, we can state LHS => RHS
 ```

-Here `LHS` and `RHS` are representations of the `KEVM` pre and post states with the appropriate structure given the `defn_Val*` conditions.
+Here `LHS` and `RHS` are representations of the `KEVM` pre and post states with the appropriate structure given by the `defn_Val*` conditions.

 ### Proper definition of pre and post states

 The first step in all proofs is to have a precise definition of `LHS` and `RHS`.
 The naming convention is `opcode?HS` for each (e.g. `addLHS` for the prestate of the `ADD` opcode).

 Note that for these definitions we don't need any of the `defn_Val*` conditions yet, since we only care about the structural content of both states.
+That is, we don't need to know yet how the variables in these definitions relate to each other.

 #### Theorems-as-tests

-Once we have a definition of the `LHS` and `RHS` we can test it with a theorem stating that, indeed, given all the `defn_Val*` preconditions,
+Once we have a definition of the `LHS` and `RHS` we want to test them and make sure they are the right ones.
-`Rewrites opcodeLHS opcodeRHS` holds.
+To this end, we can prove a theorem stating that, indeed, given all the `defn_Val*` preconditions, `Rewrites opcodeLHS opcodeRHS` holds.

 The general name for that theorem is `rw_opcodeLHS_opcodeRHS`.